pkuwwt/emacs-compile-buffer/README.md

 ### Additional flags for C/CPP
 Although we can configure the flags in `.emacs`, however, there may be occasionally some special dependencies.
 Thus, we need source-specific configuration.

-We can use `// COMPILE_DEPENDS:` to add additional flags, for example
+We can use `// COMPILE_DEPENDS:` to add additional flags in the source code as comments, for example

     // COMPILE_DEPENDS: -L/usr/include/GL -lm other_source.cpp